Rob Hirst: Ghostwriters

-In the mid-1990s, while Midnight Oil were taking a break, Hirst joined up with guitarist Andrew Dickson and Hoodoo Gurus bass guitarist Rick Grossman to form a side project, Ghostwriters.
-So far, the band has released four albums, Ghostwriters (Virgin Records, 1991), Second Skin (Mercury Records, 1996), Fibromoon (self-released, 2000), and Political Animal (SonyBMG Australia, 2007).
+In the mid-1990s, while Midnight Oil were taking a break, Hirst joined with guitarist Andrew Dickson and Hoodoo Gurus bass guitarist Rick Grossman to form a side project, Ghostwriters.
+The band released four albums, Ghostwriters (Virgin Records, 1991), Second Skin (Mercury Records, 1996), Fibromoon (self-released, 2000) and Political Animal (Sony BMG Australia, 2007).

 Backsliders

-In the year 2000, Hirst joined Backsliders, an Australian Blues group formed in 1986 whose members include founding member Dom Turner and harmonica players Brod Smith, Ian Collard and Joe Glover.
-The line-up with Hirst has released six studio albums, one EP and a live DVD.
+In 2000, Hirst joined Backsliders, an Australian blues group formed in 1986 whose members included founding member Dom Turner and harmonica players Brod Smith, Ian Collard and Joe Glover.
+The line-up with Hirst released six studio albums, one EP and a live DVD.

 Other musical projects

-Turner and Hirst formed another band in 2002, the Angry Tradesmen, with the idea of taking the guitar/drum music of North Mississippi and blending it with drum/bass music of the 1990s and experimental post-punk rock.
-Their only album Beat the House was released in 2008 and featured studio performances by Midnight Oil's Martin Rotsey.
+Turner and Hirst formed another band in 2002, the Angry Tradesmen, with the idea of taking the guitar/drum music of North Mississippi and blending it with the drum/bass music of the 1990s and experimental post-punk rock.
+Their only album, Beat the House, was released in 2008 and featured studio performances by Midnight Oil's Martin Rotsey.
 Hirst and Rotsey also play on the track "All Around the World" on Jim Moginie's 2006 solo album Alas Folkloric.

-Other musical collaborations have included working with Australia's Olympic athletes on a record commissioned by SOCOG for the Sydney 2000 Olympics, and an unrelated collaboration with former Olympic athlete, Paul Greene.
-Hirst and Greene have released an album, In the Stealth of Summer, and a DVD, Hirst and Greene - Live at the Basement.
+Other musical collaborations included working with Australia's Olympic athletes on a recording commissioned by SOCOG for the Sydney 2000 Olympics, and an unrelated collaboration with former Olympic athlete Paul Greene.
+Hirst and Greene released an album, In the Stealth of Summer, and a DVD, Hirst and Greene – Live at the Basement.

-In 2010 Hirst, Moginie and Rotsey teamed up with Violent Femmes bass player Brian Ritchie and Hunters & Collectors trumpet player Jack Howard to form a new surf rock band, The Break.
-Their debut album, Church of the Open Sky, was released on 16 April 2010 on the independent label Bombora, distributed by MGM.
+In 2010, Hirst, Moginie and Rotsey teamed up with Violent Femmes bass player Brian Ritchie and Hunters & Collectors trumpet player Jack Howard to form a new surf rock band, the Break.
+Their debut album, Church of the Open Sky, was released on 16 April 2010 on the independent Bombora label distributed by MGM.
 A tour of Australia followed.
 Their second album, Space Farm, was released on 15 March 2013, again followed by an Australian tour.

-In 2015, Hirst collaborated on music with his eldest daughter Jay O'Shea of the band O'Shea.
-Hirst had given O'Shea up for adoption at a young age and it was through her birth mother and Hirst's bandmate from Midnight Oil Bones Hillman that the two eventually connected.
-The song "The Truth Walks Slowly " is the second time Hirst has collaborated with his children after previously having his younger two daughters complete backing vocals on his solo album.
+In 2015, Hirst collaborated on music with his eldest daughter, Jay O'Shea, of the band O'Shea.
+Hirst had given O'Shea up for adoption at a young age and it was through her birth mother and Hirst's bandmate from Midnight Oil, Bones Hillman, that the two eventually connected.
+The song "The Truth Walks Slowly " was the second time Hirst had collaborated with his children after previously having his younger two daughters complete backing vocals on his solo album.

-Personal life
+Personal life and death

-Hirst has three daughters.
-He has two daughters with his wife, Leslie Holland.
+Hirst had three daughters, including two with his wife, Leslie Holland.
 One of his daughters, Gabriella Hirst, is an artist.
-He also has another daughter, Jay O'Shea, who was born to a former girlfriend and was later adopted.
-They reunited in 2010 and have subsequently collaborated.
+Another daughter, the singer Jay O'Shea, was born to a former girlfriend and given up for adoption.
+They reunited in 2010 and subsequently collaborated musically.

+He grew up in the Sydney suburb of Mosman where he attended primary school with Allan Border.

 Hirst was diagnosed with pancreatic cancer in April 2023.
+He died on 20 January 2026, at the age of 70.